yurun00/RobotGrids/ReadMe.txt

 Second, we generate the sequence of action sequence with back tracking.

 Assume the target state is xt, yt, ft and the maximum action is N. We need to check all dp[j][ft][xt][yt] for 1 <= j <= N which correspond to all possible solutions with different number of actions.
 To generate the sequence, we keep searching for the previous possible actions according to the DP recursive rules until we reach the basis which mean j is equal to 0.
 So we follow a path in the recursive tree, and we always pick the node with value of true, and that guarentees we will reach the initial state finally and we do not traverse a path twice.
-So the time complexity is the number of possible solutions.
+So the time complexity of this step is the number of possible solutions.